poppy-project/poppy-docs/en/software-libraries/poppy-creature.md

 -   `--vrep`: creates the specified creature for using with CoppeliaSim simulator
 -   `--poppy-simu`: creates the specified creature for using with web simulator and also launches the HTTP server needed by poppy-simu.
 Poppy-simu is only available for poppy-erg-jr for now.
--   `--snap`: launches the Snap! server and directly imports the specific Poppy blocks.
+-   `--snap`: launches the Snap! visual programming interface
+-   `--scratch`: launches the Scratch visual programming interface
--   `-nb` or `--no-browser`: avoid automatic start of Snap! in web browser, use only with --snap
+-   `-nb` or `--no-browser`: avoid automatic start of Snap! in web browser, use only with --snap or --scratch
 -   `--http`: start a http robot server
 -   `--remote`: start a remote robot server
 -   `-v` or `--verbose`: start services in verbose mode (more logs)

+## Installing

+Poppy-creature and Poppy-services are automatically installed when you install Poppy software.
+In short, just type `pip install poppy-torso` or `pip install poppy-ergo-jr` for instance.
+Refer to the section [Install Poppy software](../installation/install-poppy-softwares.md) for more details.

 ## Create your own Poppy creature